sam-myers/docs/content/quickstart/install.md

 ---
 title: "Download and Install"
-installer_version: "0.17.10"
+installerVersion: "0.17.10"
+aliases:
-redirect_from: "/install/index.html"
+    - "/install/index.html"
+    - "/quickstart/install.html"
 ---

 <!--
 NOTE: To update this page with a new binary release, do the following:
-- Update `installer_version` in the YAML front matter above.
+- Update `installerVersion` in the YAML front matter above.
 - Update changelog.md with the latest fixes in the release -->